 As a principal in Levin, Paolino & Christ, he utilizes his training and experience to service a portfolio of various clients ranging from construction to the maritime industry to complicated tax and business operation issues.
 He has conscientiously worked to further the goals of and solve problems for his clients.

 Mike served in the U.S. Air National Guard in Massachusetts from 1980 to 1984.
 He then completed a Bachelor of Arts at Central Connecticut State University, and later received a Juris Doctor from Western New England School of Law.
 He was admitted to the bar in Connecticut in 2002 and is a member of the Connecticut Bar Association.

 Mike is very active in his local community, previously serving on the Board of Education, the Zoning Board of Appeals, and in democratic politics.
-Additionally, he serves on the Board of Directors of the Connecticut Coalition Against Domestic Violence and is a volunteer for the State of Connecticut Department of Rehabilitation Services, Services for the Blind.
+Additionally, he serves on the Board of Directors of the Connecticut Coalition Against Domestic Violence and volunteers for the State of Connecticut Department of Rehabilitation Services – Services for the Blind, and Habitat for Humanity.